You are here: Home/... Washington/... Cascades/... Visitor Information

 While some mountain passes are kept open all year round (Snoqualmie, Stevens, White), all are subject to winter snows and temporary closure due to problems such as weather and avalanches.
 Chains might be required.
 This web site provides seasonal reports on Washington State's mountain pass highways.

-The Wild Washington Campaign is a broad alliance of conservation, recreation, angling, religious and other grassroots organizations dedicated to permanently protecting roadless and wild public land across Washington State.
+The Washington Wilderness Campaign is a broad alliance of conservation, recreation, angling, religious and other grassroots organizations dedicated to permanently protecting roadless and wild public land across Washington State.

 ACTIVITIES